Flash-X/Flash-X-docs/docs/source/Grid.rst

 GridSolvers
 -----------

-The unit groups together subunits that are used to solve particular types of differential equations.
-Currently, there are two types of
-solvers: a parallel Fast Fourier Transform package () and various solvers for the Poisson equation ().
+The ``GridSolvers`` unit groups together subunits that are used to solve particular types of differential equations.
+Currently, there are two types of solvers: a parallel Fast Fourier Transform package () and various solvers for the Poisson equation ().

 .. _`Sec:GridSolversPfftUnitTests`: